- Contemporary, creative and interactive learning approaches facilitate your learning.

-- (Nursing and Midwifery Council (NMC) Registered Nurses already working in, or wishing to work in, the community in a district nursing capacity)-PgDip PcP Health Visiting
+-PgDip Person-centred Practice (District Nursing) - (Nursing and Midwifery Council (NMC) Registered Nurses already working in, or wishing to work in, the community in a district nursing capacity)

-- (Nursing and Midwifery Council (NMC) Registered Nurses and midwives already working in, or wishing to work in, the community in a health visiting capacity)-PgDip PcP School Nursing
+-PgDip Person-centred Practice (Health Visiting) - (Nursing and Midwifery Council (NMC) Registered Nurses and midwives already working in, or wishing to work in, the community in a health visiting capacity)

 There are three core modules that enable you to obtain a PgCert.
 You will then study modules appropriate to your desired route.

 The routes in the Person-Centred Care Framework seek to influence and enable the transformative processes of personal and professional development through engagement, facilitation and evaluation of person-centred teaching and learning approaches.
 It is designed to meet the professional needs of practitioners from all disciplines working in a variety of different health and social care settings.

 The Framework is innovative and interactive, emphasising application of theory to your practice context.
 It will enable you to critically engage with, evaluate and synthesise the evidence and research to promote the development and enhancement of person-centred culture and practice.
 This develops a pro-active, transformative and reflective approach to meeting the public health and social needs of individuals, families, groups and populations.